What happened to my credits?

 This number analyses how consistent a tipster's performance is.
 The smaller the swings of the tipsters performance, the higher is his Stability.
 Performance is not taken into account for this statistic.

 This shows the creditworthiness of the tipster.
 A tipster's Experience is based on the number of months where a tipster posted at least 10 tips.

 What does "No bet under" mean?

 "No bet under" is an odds, which is the fair odds according to the tipster.
 This means there is no value in making the bet if the live odds falls underneath the specified "No bet under" value.

 What should I do, if the odds for a tip has changed?

 If the odds has risen, naturally you should play the tip at that odds.
 More often however, after the tip has been posted, odds start to decrease quickly.
-This mostly happens in small markets (especially in lesser known national championships in sports like handball, water polo, etc.), and in the two preferred bookmakers of Logibet: bet365 and Pinnacle Sports.
+This mostly happens in small markets (especially in lesser known national championships in sports like handball, water polo, etc.).
 Sometimes even bigger markets can draw enough bets to make the odds go down.
 If the odds falls under the "No bet under" threshold, you should not play the bet, as there is no value in it.
 You should instead wait, and re-check the odds later, as some players might start to bet the unnecessarily increased odds of the opposite of our bet.
 Besides waiting, you should also check if the bet is available at other bookmakers over the "No bet under" odds.
 It is worth having accounts at multiple bookmakers, to always have more options.